Table of Contents

 #3: Babolat Pure Aero Junior

-This racquet is the primary frame that will lead to the incredibly popular frame used by Rafael Nadal. it is a racquet that is purpose-built for masses of spin, but the Pure Aero is one of the few racquets that can provide this without compromising on control.
+It is a racquet that is purpose-built for masses of spin, but the Pure Aero is one of the few racquets that can provide this without compromising on control.

-I've used the adult version many times, and it gives a really solid feel on the ball for a racquet that caters to so many spins.
+I’ve used the adult version many times, and it gives a really solid feel on the ball for a racquet that CATERS to so many spins.

-While the racquet does give a mass of spin and control, it is actually quite a versatile frame.
 This means that if you prefer to flatten out the ball or get to the net, the racquet will still give you what you need.
 This is unique, and not something that is found in many junior frames.

 Key Features